Are you thinking about developing a mobile app for your business? You’re not the only one.

-Remember how impressed you were the first time you saw how much you could learn about your customers from website analytics?
+Remember how impressed you were when you saw how much you could learn about your customers from website analytics?
 Mobile apps give you even deeper insights into the behavior of your customers.

 You can discover the questions they want answered, the stores they visit most, the app features they find most valuable, and more.
 This data, in turn, can help you improve the app, develop more effective ads and outreach programs, and deliver the products and features your customers crave.

 More and more, people avoid brick-and-mortar stores and shop online.
-According to Statista, 22% of retail sales will happen online by 2023, and a big driver of that is mobile eCommerce.
+According to Statista, 22% of retail sales will happen online in 2023, and mobile eCommerce is a significant driver.
 Nearly half of eCommerce (49.2%) happened via mobile devices in 2020.

-As mobile apps take off, businesses like yours will continue developing and improving sophisticated ways to gain buyers’ attention, give them a delightful user experience, learn more about them, and use that information to make more sales.
+As mobile apps take off, businesses like yours will continue developing and improving sophisticated ways to gain buyers’ attention, give them a delightful user experience, learn more about them, and use that information to make sales after-sales.